 Marla R. Miller

 The director of the public history program at the University of Massachusetts Amherst, Marla R. Miller researches and writes about women and work in early America.
 She is the author of The Needle's Eye: Women and Work in the Age of Revolution (2006), a study of the New England clothing trades before industrialization.
 Her Betsy Ross and the Making of America (2010), the first scholarly biography of the much-misunderstood seamstress, was a finalist for the Cundhill Prize in History and was named as one of the best nonfiction books of the year by the Washington Post.
+Miller's latest book is Entangled Lives: Labor, Livelihood, and Landscapes of Change in Rural Massachusetts (2019).
+In 2012, she and three co-authors released Imperiled Promise: The State of History in the National Park Service, a multi-year study funded by the NPS Chief Historian's office and hosted by the OAH; the report won the National Council on Public History prize for Excellence in Consulting.
 Miller edits the Public History in Historical Perspective book series for the University of Massachusetts Press; she also consults regularly with museums and historic sites across the northeast.
-In 2016, she became the vice president and president-elect of the National Council on Public History.
+From 2016 to 2020 she served as president-elect and president of the National Council on Public History.

 - Betsy Ross: The Life Behind the Legend

 - Object Lessons: Rewriting the History of Clothing and Community in Federal New England

 - The Past Around Us: Connecting Students to the Practice of History